pulumi/pulumi-hugo/themes/default/content/blog/deploy-minutes-included/index.md

 ## Looking Forward

 As a core part of Pulumi Cloud, Pulumi Deployments is now easier to adopt in your organization.
-We expect to release even more rich features built on Pulumi Deployments, such as drift detection and time to live stacks, to offer turnkey solutions for platform teams.
+We expect to release even more rich features built on Pulumi Deployments, offloading the time consuming work to Pulumi Cloud with turn-key features to solve your existing pain points.

-For more details on how to make the most of your deployment minutes and to start using Pulumi today, please visit our [documentation](https://www.pulumi.com/docs/pulumi-cloud/deployments).
+We can't wait to hear any feedback on this new set of features and Pulumi Deployments as a whole!